-Last year our Advice Service dealt with more than 15,000 calls from older people in need.
+Every year our Advice Service deals with thousands of calls from older people in need.
 Call the Age NI Advice Service today to make sure that you are receiving all the help and support available to you.

 Our vision is a world where everyone can love later life.